-Juhayna's people are the driving force behind its successes and preserving their rights in the workplace is among our top priorities.
-These rights are not limited to wages and compensation; they extend to an employee's right to a safe work environment, and opportunities for learning, development, and career progression, all of which we avail to our people through multiple programs and initiatives.
+Juhayna's people are the driving force behind its successes, and preserving their rights in the workplace is among the group's top priorities.
+These rights are not limited to wages and compensation; they extend to an employee's right to a safe work environment and opportunities for learning, development, and career progression, all of which we provide to our people through multiple programs and initiatives.

-The responsibility to ensure the successful implementation of this approach falls to the key responsible parties outlined under our strategy.
+The responsibility to ensure the successful implementation of this approach falls upon the key responsible parties outlined under our strategy.